tidymodels/yardstick/tests/testthat/_snaps/validation.md

       validate_factor_truth_factor_estimate("1", 1)
     Condition
       Error:
-      ! `truth` should be a factor, not a a string.
+      ! `truth` should be a factor, not a string.

 ---